 There are too many circumstances influencing the outcome of a given race.
 It’s important to keep an eye on the horses, as well as their jockeys and trainers.
 Anyway, we don’t know what they’ve been doing for the past 12 months and how well they are trained.
 That’s why Cheltenham odds will change a lot throughout the event as the horses show their capacities.

 As the race draws nearer, you’ll find more and more betting markets available.
 When it’s still early and there’s a lot of waiting for the festival to begin, ante-post betting markets are available.
 The Cheltenham odds are basically available all year round and they will change a lot before the festival begins.

 Some bettors prefer betting even months in advance before the festival, simply because of the better odds.
 Of course, we all know why betting this early can be good or bad.
-For instance, some punters prefer to wait and bet even on lower odds because they think there’s more chance for winning.
+For instance, some punters prefer to wait and bet even on lower odds because they think there’s more chance of winning.